- Accelerate Your Prototyping

 As an example, high-density PE (HDPE) has a comparatively more linear morphology and higher degree of crystallinity than low-density PE (LDPE).
 HDPE is lightweight and possesses good tensile strength, while LDPE exhibits good chemical resistance.
 PE can be further modified by resin manufacturers to increase its structural and functional properties.
 PE polymer chains can be extended to produce ultra-high molecular weight (UHMW) PE to give a very dense PE product.
 Linear LDPE (LLDPE) has a greater proportion of short branches resulting greater flexibility.

 While these are but a few of the variations of PE, at Zeus we are always focusing on tailoring your product just for you.
-Our PE tubing products can also be made with a variety of secondary value-add modifications.
+Our PE tubing products can also be made with a variety of value-add modifications.

 All Zeus PE products are custom ordered.